-Material Design focuses a ton on shadows and movements for components to make the navigation/route simpler for the clients.
+Material Design focuses a ton on components' shadows and movements to simplify the navigation/route for the clients.
 For the most part, Apple rules use a flat design with less shadowing, giving elements a layer feeling on top of one another.

 Apple rules content starts things out, happy which assists the clients with exploring the pages without any problem.
 Also, iOS titles will often be focused though Android titles are put on the left.

 Material Design can get treated as an improvement of flat design with a touch of skeuomorphism.
 The fundamental point was to make a UI that was upgraded for the world yet animated by the actual word to make it intuitive for the users/clients.

 For Android design, you can refer to material design guidelines, components and icons.

 Apple uses a 'flat design.'
 It's based on three themes - clarity, deference, and depth.
 The app's content should be consistent and user-oriented.
 It focuses on colors, typography, aligning, and graphic elements.
 Apple provides some Design Resources for Photoshop , Sketch , and Adobe XD for designers.

 Android design tends to use more Hamburger Menu in their interface design while iOS use the Bottom Tab Approach.
 This difference is less seen because designers have used similar navigation elements to make the job easier for users.

 Each application icon should appear as something else critical, yet app icons on iOS and Android contrast.
 All iOS icons are made square-shaped and are later rounded off at the corners.